solovyevt/cookiecutter-data-science/README.md

     │   └── make_dataset.py
     │
-    ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
+    ├── features       <- Scripts to turn raw data into features for modeling │   └── featurize.py
     │
-    ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
+    └── models         <- Scripts to train models and then use trained models to make │                 predictions
-    │   ├── predict_model.py
-    │   └── train_model.py
+        └── train.py
-    │
-    └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py
 ```